argumenta/argumenta/doc/README.API.markdown

 The Argumenta API provides a RESTful interface to data in JSON form.

 It can be used to access resources including Users, Repos, Arguments, Propositions, and Tags.
+Search is now also available.
-Planned resources include Follows, Activity, and Search.
+Planned resources include Follows and Activity.

 <a name="features"></a>
 ## Features

-The current version (0.0.1alpha6) provides the following features:
+The current version (0.1.0) provides the following features:

 + Read access for general use by unauthenticated clients.
 + Cookie-based authenticated sessions for account creation, login, and publishing.